bcgsc/arcs/README.md

 # ARCS

 Scaffolding genome sequence assemblies using 10X Genomics GemCode/Chromium data.
-With version 1.x.x ARCS and ARKS consolidated under same project for better usability.
-[ARCS](https://doi.org/10.1101/100750) uses read alignments to contigs and [ARKS](https://doi.org/10.1186/s12859-018-2243-x) uses k-mer matching between reads and contigs to find the shared barcode information between contigs.
-By default this project will run ARCS unless user specifies `--arks` in command while executing.
+ARCS can be run in 2 modes:
+* [ARCS](https://doi.org/10.1101/100750) (default) uses alignments of linked reads to the input contigs
+* [ARKS](https://doi.org/10.1186/s12859-018-2243-x) (`--arks`) uses exact k-mer mapping associate linked reads to input contigs

+Because ARKS is not dependent on read alignments, it is generally much faster than ARCS.
+However, ARCS is recommended for use with very fragmented assemblies and/or large genomes.

 ### Dependencies
 * Boost (tested on 1.61)
 * GCC (tested on 4.4.7)
 * Autotools (if cloning directly from repository)
 * LINKS (tested on 1.8)
-* Google Sparse Hash
+* Google SparseHash

 ### Compilation:
 If cloning directly from the repository run: